-Chris has been Deputy Leader of the Yorkshire Party since 2016.
-At 26, he is currently the youngest deputy leader of any political party in the UK.
+Chris became Deputy Leader of the Yorkshire Party in 2016 and became Leader in March 2019.
+He is the youngest leader of any political party in the UK.

 He trained as a product designer before becoming a primary school teacher.
 He now works for a company designing teaching resources.

 Laura Walker – Deputy Leader and Economics Spokesperson